rudranshsharma123/MetaSmart-ID/README.md

 8. Once the webpage is loaded, click on the "Start Process" button to initiate the metaverse identity platform.

 9. For a comprehensive understanding of the platform's functionality while running, refer to the provided video tutorial [here](https://youtu.be/V9SH4d8fVSk).
 The video will guide you through the various steps and interactions within the metaverse identity platform, showcasing its working principles and features.
-10. For interoperation, you would need to install weaver and build it in your local machine, once its done follow the steps below
+10. For interoperation, you would need to install Cacti and build it on your local machine, once it's done follow the steps below
+## Interoperation

+To enable interoperation with the existing components and network setup, follow these steps:

+1. Clone your repository containing all the necessary components to your local machine.
+Make sure you have the latest version of the repository.

+2. Locate the `test-network/fabric` folder within your cloned repository.
+This folder contains the pre-configured network setup for Hyperledger Fabric.

+3. Replace the file with JSON in the `app.py` file with the appropriate location on your machine.
+The JSON file should be named `chaincode.json` and contains the necessary information for interoperation.
+This update is essential as it accommodates new users and ensures compatibility with the interoperation functionality provided by Cacti.

+By following these steps, you can seamlessly integrate the pre-built components and network setup into the Metaverse identity platform.
+This interoperation capability allows for smooth data sharing and communication between different blockchain networks, enhancing the functionality and flexibility of the platform.